Forex (Foreign Exchange) brokerage firms are authorised to offer their trading services in Mauritius to Mauritian traders.

 - A Proof of residence in the form of a utility bill, bank statement or government correspondence.

 Once you have provided these documents and passed the usually speedy verification process the brokers have in place, then you will be free to trade.

-Mauritian trader?
-Here’s what to look for in a forex broker
+What should Mauritian traders look for in a forex broker?

 As with trading in any country, there are a few things to be aware of when you begin trading forex as a Mauritian trader, and a few tips to help you along the way.

 First, you should remember that the offshore regulation that exists here is somewhat more lenient than other places like CySEC in the EU.
 This can bring benefits in the form of increased leverage often up to 500:1 and more bonus offers.
 Just be careful of brokers that don’t offer negative balance protection.